geoffrey-portx/cross-plane-argocd/Migrate_Pulumi_Crossplan.md

 ## Repeat process for next tenant environment and also for all tenants

 Repeat process for QA, Prod etc. for each tenant

+## Create GHA pipeline that performs the following

+1) A feature branch pull request is deployed, the feature gets deployed to DEV
+2) The feature gets merged to main the feature deployed to dev is removed
+3) A release tag is created the release gets deployed to QA
+4) A quality gets is reviewed the release gets deployed to Prod